1. What is your firm’s billing structure?

 5. Does your firm provide any bookkeeping services?

 While we can certainly assist with compiling accounting reports and financial statements for certain business clients, we don’t provide any full-charge bookkeeping services or management of day-to-day in-house accounting functions (e.g., accounts receivable, accounts payable, etc).
-But we work alongside with other accountants and bookkeepers who may be able to offer such services and we would be happy to make an introduction at your request.
+But we work alongside other accountants and bookkeepers who may be able to offer such services and we would be happy to make an introduction at your request.

 6. Does your firm provide any investment services?